Cruise Ship Departures Ports

 International Ports of Call for Cruising Holidays

-Whenever planning a cruise ship holiday, the logical choice would be to select a departure port that is either close to where you live or somewhere near a location you will be visiting.
-In other words, you can either depart from a port nearby your home or you could drive or fly to another destination and join a cruise from there.
-In Australia, for example, there are a number of cruise ship departure ports all around the country’s large coast.
+Whenever planning a cruise ship holiday, the logical choice would be to select cruise ship departures ports that are either close to where you live or somewhere near a location you will be visiting.
+In other words, you can either depart from a port nearby your home; or you could drive or fly to another destination and join a cruise from there.
+In Australia, for example, there are a number of cruise ship departures ports all around the country’s large coast.
 This allows different cruise lines to offer vastly different cruise itineraries depending on the departure point.
 With this introduction in mind, you will be better informed as to what to expect when joining various cruises.

 Cruises from Australia cruise ports

-Starting on the East coast at Brisbane, you will find a large variety of itineraries for cruises to the Islands of Vanuatu, New Caledonia, Fiji and French Polynesia, or up the Coast to Cairns and other ports close to the Great Barrier Reef.
-You can also board a cruise from here to cruise around the Top End of Australia, via Darwin and Bali, to Fremantle, and there are also some options to New Zealand via Sydney.
+Starting on the East coast at Brisbane, you will find a large variety of itineraries for cruises to the Islands of Vanuatu, New Caledonia, Fiji and French Polynesia; or up the Coast to Cairns and other ports close to the Great Barrier Reef.
+You can also board a cruise from Brisbane to cruise around the Top End of Australia; travelling via Darwin and Bali, to Fremantle.
+There are also some options to New Zealand via Sydney.

 If you live in or near Sydney you probably have the largest choice of visiting cruise lines and cruises.
-You could board here for all the Itineraries that are mentioned above for Brisbane, plus several others that travel further afield to Tahiti and the South Pacific, or North to Asia and beyond.
-There are several Cruise Lines that call at Sydney as part of their world cruise itinerary and it is possible to join the cruise here and travel all the way to Europe, visiting South East Asia, India, Suez and Dubai along the way.
+You could board here for all the itineraries that are mentioned above for Brisbane; plus several others that travel further afield to Tahiti and the South Pacific, or North to Asia and beyond.
+There are several Cruise Lines that call at Sydney as part of their world cruise itinerary.
+It is possible to join the cruise in Sydney and travel all the way to Europe; visiting South East Asia, India, Suez and Dubai along the way.

-Fremantle also offers many of the round Australia cruises discussed above, and if you choose to cruise around the Top End from this port, you also have the opportunity to visit the Great Barrier Reef on your way to Sydney.
-There is also a great range of Asia cruises leaving from Fremantle to Singapore and Malaysia, usually calling at Bali en-route.
+Fremantle also offers many of the round Australia cruises discussed above.
+If you choose to cruise around the Top End from this port; then you also have the opportunity to visit the Great Barrier Reef on your way to Sydney.
+There is also a great range of Asia cruises leaving from Fremantle to Singapore and Malaysia; usually calling at Bali en-route.

 Cruises from New Zealand cruise ports

-Auckland is the major Cruise Line Departure Port for New Zealand and offers many options to cruise around the country, visit Melbourne and Sydney, or even to embark on extensive cruises to all the above destinations and further North to the islands of French Polynesia, The Great Barrier Reef and Singapore.
+Auckland is the major Cruise Line Departure Port for New Zealand and offers many options to cruise around the country.
+You can visit Melbourne and Sydney, or even to embark on extensive cruises to all the above destinations; as well as further North to the islands of French Polynesia, the Great Barrier Reef and Singapore.

 Worldwide Cruise Ports beyond Australasia